Aim for Zero Waste

 - Return coat hangers to dry cleaners or second hand stores.
 Return plastic plant containers to the garden centers.

 - Repair or repurpose your favorite clothing yourself or bring it to a local tailor.
 In Merrickville, the Yanagi Repair Store specializes in repairs, alterations, and custom work.

 - Repair broken appliances and equipment, on your own or by visiting a Repair Cafe or by getting a local business to repair it for you.
 Some local service providers: Active Appliance and Repair, The Vacuum Depot, Kemptville Appliance Repair, Brockville Appliance – check your local listings.

 Recycle (what we cannot refuse, reduce or reuse)

-- Know by heart what our community can or cannot recycle - visit our local MRF (Materials Recovery Facility).
+- Know what your community can or cannot recycle - visit your local Materials Recovery Facility (MRF).
 Check your municipal website for information.

 - Buy recycled items in order to stimulate a market for recyclables (printing paper, paper towels, toilet paper, etc.).

-- Buy items that are 100% recyclable at the end of life, so nothing goes into landfill sites (e.g. every plastic container should have a recycling number on it, preferably use the ones that are recycled in your community).
+- Buy items that are 100% recyclable at the end of life, so nothing goes into landfill sites (e.g., every plastic container should have a recycling number on it, use the ones that are recyclable in your community).

 - Do not buy mixed materials that cannot be recycled.